RasaHQ/rasactl/README.md

   # Create a Rasa X deployment with a defined name.
   $ rasactl start my-deployment

+  # Create a new deployment if there is already one or more deployments.
+  # rasactl start --create

 Flags:
+      --create                        create a new deployment.
+If --project or --project-path is set, or there is no existing deployment, the flag is not required to create a new deployment
-  -h, --help                          help for start -p, --project                       use the current working directory as a project directory, the flag is ignored if the --project-path flag is used
+  -h, --help                          help for start -p, --project                       use the current working directory as a project directory, the flag is ignored if --project-path is used
-      --project-path string           absolute path to the project directory directory mounted in kind --rasa-x-chart-version string   a helm chart version to use --rasa-x-edge-release           use the latest edge release of Rasa X --rasa-x-password string        Rasa X password (default "rasaxlocal")
+      --project-path string           absolute path to the project directory mounted in kind --rasa-x-chart-version string   a helm chart version to use --rasa-x-edge-release           use the latest edge release of Rasa X --rasa-x-password string        Rasa X password (default "rasaxlocal")